-Georgia has never officially considered adopting a death with dignity law.
+Before 2020, Georgia had never officially considered adopting a death with dignity law.
 The state has, in fact, taken an opposing path, declaring that any health care professional convicted of assisted suicide will have his or her license to practice revoked.
-(See Georgia Code § 16-5-5.)
+(Georgia Code § 16-5-5 (2022).)

-If choice at the end of life is important to you, there are many things you can do to support bringing a Death With Dignity Act to Georgia:
+Citizen groups are continuing to work to legalize aid in dying in Georgia.
+If choice at the end of life is important to you, here are some things you can do:

 "Death with dignity" is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 You may also see the phrase "right to die" used in place of "death with dignity."
-However, "right to die" is more accurately used in the context of directing one's own medical care -- that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
+However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 In Georgia or any other state, you have a right to provide such directions or give any other health care instructions by completing an advance health care directive.
-Health care providers are required to honor your wishes or transfer you to another care provider who will do so.

-For information about making known your wishes for medical care at the end of life and appointing a trusted person to ensure your instructions are carried out, see the Living Wills & Medical Powers of Attorney section of Nolo.com.
+For information about appointing a health care agent and making known your wishes for medical care at the end of life, see the Living Wills & Medical Powers of Attorney section of Nolo.com.

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.